 I’ve been watching some fantastic French cinema recently

 I’ve actually been a fan of Audiard‘s work since being blown away by his film dazzlingly brilliant drama with Emmanuelle Devos and Vincent Cassel followed the totally original, quirky and erotic relationship between Devos’ partially deaf secretary Carla and Cassel’s ex-convict bad boy Paul, who she’s hired as a trainee at the property development company where she works.
 As he’s completely unskilled and fresh out of prison, her bosses aren’t best pleased but for Carla, who’s always been the most loyal and hardworking of employees, it’s like a lightning bolt to shock her out of her rather mundane life.

-Their tentative, burgeoning friendship is beautifully played – Carla growing in confidence from her time with Paul, a confidence she possibly has never had – is transfixing to watch and the film showed a director who had a really original talent.
+Their tentative, burgeoning friendship is beautifully played – Carla growing in confidence from her time with Paul, the confidence she possibly has never had – is transfixing to watch and the film showed a director who had a really original talent.

 Audiard repeated this deft touch with The Beat That My Heart Skipped where the son who’s involved in his father’s violent rent business, eventually develops a touching, protective relationship with his piano teacher, leading to a brilliant twist (I felt) at the end of the film.
-Only someone like Audiard could pair violence with artistic expression so effectively.
+Only someone like Audiard could pair violence with an artistic expression so effectively.

 Romain Duris as the son Thomas is one of French cinema’s new leading actors and he showed beautifully the conflict of a young man stuck in a present that he was finding increasingly difficult to exist in, with thoughts of a past that could lead – if he had the courage – to a different, glittering future.